NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/patterns/offline-storage.md

 ## React Usage

-The `@nmfs-radfish/react-radfish` package exposes the an `OfflineStorageWrapper` component that creates a storage model available to that React context.
+The `@nmfs-radfish/react-radfish` package exposes the `OfflineStorageWrapper` component.
+This creates a storage model available to that React context.

 ## **`useOfflineStorage` Hooks API**

 You can then use the `useOfflineStorage` hook to interact directly with the storage model.

-The hook returns an object with the following methods:
+The hook returns an object with these CRUD methods:
+- `createOfflineData` creates a new entry.
+- `findOfflineData` reads data entries.
+- `updateOfflineData` updates data entries.
+- `deleteOfflineData` deletes data entries.

 ### `createOfflineData`